bagaturchess/Bagatur/README.md

 # ELO Rating

-The ELO <a href="http://www.computerchess.org.uk/ccrl/4040/cgi/compare_engines.cgi?family=Bagatur">rating</a> is an important metric for a chess engine.
+The <a href="http://www.computerchess.org.uk/ccrl/4040/cgi/compare_engines.cgi?family=Bagatur">ELO rating</a> is an important metric for a chess engine.

 # Author